This article was written by Meghan Reilly, an insulation expert at Thermaxx Jackets

 ASTM E119 is the standard test method for building and construction materials.
 Its used to determine the fire resistance of a complete assembly.
 ASTM E119 is also known as UL 263 or NFPA 251

-Waterproof insulation materials
+Water resistant insulation materials

-Water-proof insulation materials are used to reduce pipe and valve corrosion and are used on the following applications:
+Water resistant insulation materials are used to reduce pipe and valve corrosion and are used on the following applications:

 - Insulation systems in pits/vaults/manholes or any other area susceptible to